Canary Rockfish

 Key Features

-- Three orange stripes radiating back from the eyes
+- Three orange stripes radiating from the eye across the head

 When You’ll See Them